-/ The servicer must File the MI claim within 15 days after receiving FHA's notice of the appraised value of the property.

-/ The servicer must Send Fannie Mae a deed and any other documents necessary to convey title from Fannie Mae to the servicer.
+1 The servicer must File the MI claim within 15 days after receiving FHA's notice of the appraised value of the property.
+Send Fannie Mae a deed and any other documents necessary to convey title from Fannie Mae to the servicer.
 Fannie Mae will return the executed documents to the servicer for recordation.